moby/moby/docs/sources/userguide/dockervolumes.md

 # Managing Data in Containers

-So far we've been introduced some [basic Docker concepts](/userguide/usingdocker/), seen how to work with [Docker images](/userguide/dockerimages/) as well as learned about [networking and links between containers](/userguide/dockerlinks/).
+So far we've been introduced to some [basic Docker concepts](/userguide/usingdocker/), seen how to work with [Docker images](/userguide/dockerimages/) as well as learned about [networking and links between containers](/userguide/dockerlinks/).
 In this section